Otann/wrench/README.md

 - Each configuration could be accompanied with a custom spec
 - One can ensure that whole config matches provided specs during runtime
 - Configuration values are coerced to their spec from string and edn (enables values like `[8080 8888]`)
-- Definition and usage of each key is traceable, since they are simple vars
+- Definition and usage of each key are easily traceable, since they are simple vars

 In addition to environment variables, for local development, wrench reads from `.config.edn`.